-It's also recommended that you take a look at the section titled 'Something for everyone'.
+It's also recommended that you take a look at the Expectations section in this document.
 The Glossary too is full of helpful information!

 What is risk?

 Our definition for risk is 'an event that, should it occur, would impact our ability to successfully achieve our priorities'.